Randy Weaver: Background

-In 1988, Weaver decided to run for county sheriff using the slogan "Get out of jail – free" and was adamant about his decision not to pay taxes.
+In 1988, Weaver decided to run for county sheriff by using the slogan "Get out of jail – free" and he was adamant about his decision not to pay taxes.

 While the Weavers subscribed to ideas that broadly fell under the category of Christian Identity, their beliefs were still different.
-Like many in that movement, Vicki Weaver developed a set of beliefs following Old Covenant Laws, and the family referred to God as Yahweh.
+Like many in that movement, Vicki Weaver developed a set of beliefs which were based on her adherence to Old Covenant Laws, and her family referred to God as Yahweh (see Sacred Name Movement).
+They also believed themselves to be Israelites.

-In 1989, Weaver met Kenneth Fadeley at an Aryan Nations meeting.
+In 1989, Weaver met Kenneth Fadeley at a meeting of the white supremacist group Aryan Nations.
 Fadeley was actually an undercover ATF agent investigating the Aryan Nation complex under the alias "Gus Magisano".
-Weaver agreed to sell Fadeley two sawed-off shotguns.
+Weaver agreed to sell Fadeley two sawed-off shotguns, and was recorded on tape saying he could supply Fadelay with four or five illegal shotguns a week.
 In December 1990, Weaver received felony weapons charges in connection with the 1989 transaction.
-During the initial encounter with Fadeley, the Weaver family relocated from a rental house to a cabin near Ruby Ridge, Idaho, in the Selkirk mountains.
+During the initial encounter with Fadeley, the Weaver family relocated from a rental house to a cabin near Ruby Ridge, Idaho, in the Selkirk Mountains.
 After charges were pressed against her husband, Vicki Weaver wrote to U.S. Attorney Maurice O. Ellsworth, addressing him as "Servant of the Queen of Babylon" and writing, "The stink of your lawless government has reached Heaven, the abode of Yahweh our Yashua", and "Whether we live or whether we die, we will not bow to your evil commandments."

 At the time of the Ruby Ridge siege, the Weavers had four children: Sara, 16; Samuel, 14; Rachel, 10; and Elisheba, 10 months.
 Vicki homeschooled the children.

 Siege

-Ruby Ridge was the site of an 11-day siege in 1992 in Boundary County, Idaho, near Naples.
-It began on August 21, when deputies of the United States Marshals Service (USMS) initiated action to apprehend and arrest Randy Weaver under a bench warrant after his failure to appear on a firearms charge.
-He had attempted to sell a pair of illegal sawed-off shotguns to a federal informer within the Aryan Nation white supremacist group.
+Ruby Ridge was the site of an 11-day police standoff in 1992 in Boundary County, Idaho, near Naples.
+It began on August 21, when deputies of the United States Marshals Service (USMS) initiated action to apprehend and arrest Randy Weaver under a bench warrant after his failure to appear on firearms charges.

 Weaver refused to surrender and remained at home with his family and friend Kevin Harris.
 The Hostage Rescue Team of the Federal Bureau of Investigation (FBI HRT) became involved as the siege developed.

-During the Marshals Service reconnoiter of the Weaver property, six Marshals encountered Harris and Sammy Weaver, Randy's 14-year-old son, in woods near the family cabin.
+During the Marshals Service reconnoiter of the Weaver property, six Marshals encountered Harris, and Randy's 14-year-old son, Sammy Weaver, in the woods near the family cabin.
 A shootout took place.
-Marshals shot the Weaver's dog Striker, then shot Sammy Weaver in the back as he ran away, killing him.
-During the firefight, Harris shot Deputy U.S. Marshal William Francis Degan in the chest, resulting in Degan's death.
+Marshals shot the Weavers' dog Striker, then shot Sammy in the back as he ran away, killing him.
+During the firefight, Harris shot Deputy U.S. Marshal, William Francis Degan, in the chest, resulting in Degan's death.

 On August 22, 1992 FBI sniper/observers in the Hostage Rescue Team were dispatched to Ruby Ridge.
 The team used specified "Rules of Engagement" which allowed them to shoot any armed adult male exiting the cabin.